Best May Dividend Paying Stocks

 Related: More reading about resources for finding dividends stocks

-So, here is a summary list of stocks that pay dividends in May.
-If you want more dividends payable in May credited to your brokerage account, check 1 or more of these companies out.
+If you want more dividends payable in May credited to your brokerage account, check out one or more of these companies.

 - Abbott Labs